Phlow/feeling-responsive/_contributors/ksgriffin.md

 role: active
 ---
 Kevin has been supporting VisIt development for 4+ years and is the lead developer for [PyDV ](https://github.com/griffin28/PyDV).
-He is a graduate of U.C.
+He is a recent graduate of the U.C.
 Davis doctoral program in computer science with a focus on computer graphics and visualization.
 Kevin also holds the rank of Lt.
 Commander as an Information Warfare Officer in the Naval Reserves.